-Material below is adapted from the SfN Short Course session How to Study the Origins of Sex Differences in Brain and Behavior, by Margaret M. McCarthy.
-Short Courses are daylong scientific trainings on emerging neuroscience topics and research techniques held the day before the start of SfN’s annual meeting.
+Material below is adapted from the SfN Short Course How to Study the Origins of Sex Differences in Brain and Behavior, by Margaret M. McCarthy.
+Short Courses are daylong scientific trainings on emerging neuroscience topics and research techniques held the day before SfN’s annual meeting.

 Scientists have known for nearly 60 years that the hormones produced by the endocrine system influence fetal brain development and subsequent adult behavior.
 Yet only now are researchers beginning to gain a greater understanding of how neuroscience and those hormones interact in both male and female animals.

 Sex is largely determined by an organism’s chromosomes.
 Mammals use an XY chromosome system in which biological females have two X chromosomes and biological males have both an X and Y, which carries the Sry gene that directs the development of the testes, the male gonads or sex glands.
 The testes arise early during fetal development and quickly start producing endocrine hormones that influence the growth and development of other sex organs and the masculinization or sexual differentiation of the brain.